-Unlike the skew adjustment features provided in many competing products, the ispClock5600's skew adjustment feature provides exact and repeatable delays which exhibit extremely low channel-to-channel and device-to-device variation.
+Unlike the skew adjustment features provided in many competing products, the ispClock5500's skew adjustment feature provides exact and repeatable delays which exhibit extremely low channel-to-channel and device-to-device variation.
 This is achieved by deriving all skew timing from the VCO, which results in the skew increment being a linear function of the VCO period.
-For this reason, skews are defined in terms of 'unit delays', which may be programmed by the user over a range of 0 to 15.
-The ispClock5600 family also supports both 'fine' and 'coarse' skew modes.
+For this reason, skews are defined in terms of 'time units' (TUs), which may be programmed by the user over a range of 0 to 15.
+The ispClock5500 family also supports both 'fine' and 'coarse' skew modes.
 In fine skew mode, the unit skew ranges from 195ps to 390 ps, while in the coarse skew mode unit skew varies from 390ps to 780ps.
-The exact unit skew (TU) may be calculated from the VCO frequency ( $f{vco}$ ) by using the following expressions:
+The value of one TU may be calculated from the VCO frequency (fvco) by using the following expressions:

-For fine skew mode,
+For fine skew mode, For coarse skew mode, $$TU = \frac{1}{8f{vco}}$$

-$$TU = \frac{1}{8f{vco}}$$
+$$TU = \frac{1}{4f{vco}}$$ (5)

-For coarse skew mode,

-$TU = \frac{1}{4f{vco}}$

-(5)